How does the Amex Gold (and Platinum) ‘The Hotel Collection’ $100 credit benefit work?

 How does ‘The Hotel Collection’ work?

 ‘The Hotel Collection’ website is here.
-However, the deals will also pop up for qualifying cardholders when you search the main Amex Travel site, as long as you are logged in.
+However, the deals also pop up for qualifying cardholders when you search the main Amex Travel site, as long as you are logged in.

 It’s a simple offer: